-Here's How Long the iPadOS 13.3.1 Update Takes
+Here's How Long the iPadOS 13.4 Update Takes

 Pre-Installation

-Before you initiate the iPadOS 13.3.1 download, make sure you and your device are prepared for the move.
+Before you initiate the iPadOS 13.4 download, make sure you’re prepared for the move.

 If you don’t know how to do this, please take a look at our pre-installation guide.
 It’ll take you through the most important steps to take before you tap download.